Call-for-Code-for-Racial-Justice/TakeTwo-Marker-ChromeExtension/README.md

 The Take 2 Chrome extension is part of an MVP for Call For Code (Emb-race).
 This extension is a method for facilitating the crowdsourcing of words and phrases in online content in order to generate data to a backend database.
 This data can then be used to train machine learning models for text-based workstreams.

-In this case it is used to crowdsource words and phrases that could be racially biased and categorise them.
+One of the issues that has been identified is the lack of a data on racially biased words and phrases.
+In this case we use this extension to crowdsource words and phrases that could be racially biased and categorise them.
 The categories are defined in our [API](https://github.com/embrace-call-for-code/taketwo-webapi).

 It is still very much a work in progress, however our hope for the future is that this is a step towards a more informed media culture that is more aware of racial bias and toxic racism in media content.
 This is a proof of concept and we are open to ideas/suggestions which can be put forward using the issues section of this repo.
 We hope you will help us in this community effort: